-Parenting the strong willed child is not easy but I’m going to tell you something wonderful.
+Parenting a strong-willed child is not easy, but I’m going to tell you something wonderful.
 Even though you may not feel it at times, you’re lucky.
 You see, I understand.
-If you’re the parent of a strong willed or otherwise challenging child, it’s easy to feel that you’ve got the rough end of the stick.
-Whereas other children seem remarkably easy going, yours pushes the boundaries of everything, albeit in different areas.
+If you’re the parent of a strong-willed or otherwise challenging child, it’s easy to feel that you’ve got the rough end of the stick.
+Whereas other children seem remarkably easygoing, yours pushes the boundaries of everything, albeit in different areas.
 If they’re offered one cookie at the party, many will likely take the plate.

-But instead of wanting to drown your head in the kiddie party punch bowl, I’m going to tell you that having a ‘challenging’ child is actually something to get excited about.
-That’s because challenging children or strong willed children have a lot of traits that whilst totally horrible when they’re little, can add up to be very useful when they’re older.
+But instead of wanting to drown your head in the kiddie party punch bowl, I’m going to tell you that having a “challenging” child is actually something to get excited about.
+That’s because challenging children or strong-willed children have a lot of traits that, while totally horrible when they’re little, can add up to be very useful when they’re older.

-Here are a few possibles for you to get excited about depending on your child’s personality.
+Here are a few possibilities for you to get excited about, depending on your child’s personality.

 Attribute #1: Tenacity

-So when it comes to parenting the strong willed child, you know for one, these kids hold on.
-I mean really hold on.
+So when it comes to parenting the strong-willed child, you know, for one, these kids hold on.
+I mean, really hold on.
 They’ll think of every way in the book to defeat you, then grit their teeth and hold on some more.
-This is very useful skill when they’re mature.
+This is a very useful skill when they’re mature.
 It means that whatever they try, they’ll hold on and keep trying to the bitter end.
-When you want to bang your head against the wall after the three battles in a row, relax with thoughts of great entrepreneurs or artists or if you’re still annoyed, a lawyer that simply won’t give up.
+When you want to bang your head against the wall after three battles in a row, relax with thoughts of great entrepreneurs or artists, or if you’re still annoyed, a lawyer that simply won’t give up.